percona/training/exercise6-checksum.md

   _pt-table-checksum_ is a free tool provided by Percona. http://www.percona.com/doc/percona-toolkit/pt-table-checksum.html This script generates checksums in a much more efficient way.
 Instead of operating on the entire table, pt-table-checksum operates on "chunks" of rows.
 The default size of 1 chunk is 1000 rows.

-  You execute pt-table-checksum to checksum your entire database (all tables in all databases) via:
+  You can execute pt-table-checksum to checksum your entire database (all tables in all databases) via:

   `pt-table-checksum -u user -p pass h=localhost`